charliemblack/cloud-cache-kafka-integration-example/readme.md

 gfsh>alter region --name=/test --async-event-queue-id=kafka-queue

 ```
+All future events will be sent out over Kafka.

 ## Word of caution with Kafka Integration

 The Kafka client will hang if the network doesn't work.
 This means when you create the aync event queue and Kafka doesn't work or the route to the host doesn't exist the GFSH command will not return in a timely fashion.
 GFSH will ultimately time out - but that thread is stuck on the server.
 Since Cloud Cache doesn't offer a `restart` you will have to destroy and recreate the instance if you want a pristine server.